A selection of my favourite English Garden annuals and perennial plants that will attract butterflies to your flower borders.

 Cornflower (Centaurea cyanus)

 Sometimes called the Bluebottle plant, it is fast growing, upright, reaching approx 12 inches and flowers in summer.
-Plant the wild flower variety which is easy to grow and delicate to look at.
+Plant the wild flower variety which is easy to grow.

 Forget-me-not (Myosotis)